manuelbarbas/primodium/README.md

 The test page is located at `localhost:3000/increment?dev=true&worldAddress=<address>`.

+# Known bugs

+- Factories can only transfer resources or crafted items that their recipes support to the next tile.
+Such resources are stuck in the factories otherwise.

 # Components

 A new int256 component is created for each resource and crafted item.
 A new boolean component is created for each research objective.